abtruong/ForumAPI/README.md

 # Forum API

-Welcome to the ForumAPI!
+Welcome to the Forum API!
 Here, you can find three different implementations of a WebAPI.py that handle the back-end of a website.
 Each of these three implementations allow storing and querying information from a database.
 The three different implementations are:

 * Relational Database
 * Sharded Database